Talk box: Heil high-powered talk box

 The classic rock artist Peter Frampton made extensive use of the talk box in his music.
 In an interview for the 1999 DVD Live in Detroit, Frampton says he first heard the talk box in 1970 while sitting in on sessions for George Harrison's All Things Must Pass.
-While he sat next to Pete Drake in the album sessions at Abbey Road Studios, he heard Pete using it with a pedal steel guitar.
+While he sat next to Pete Drake in the album sessions at Abbey Road Studios, he heard Drake using it with a pedal steel guitar.
 Frampton said in the same interview that the sound it produced reminded him of an audio effect he loved listening to on Radio Luxembourg in the later 1960s.
 Frampton acquired one as a Christmas present from Bob Heil in 1974.
 It was a hand-built talk box in a fiberglass box using a 100-watt high-powered driver.
 This was the Heil talk box used for the Frampton Comes Alive tour and album.
 He then promptly locked himself away in a practice space for two weeks, and came out with some mastery of it.
-Due to the success of the albums Frampton and Frampton Comes Alive!, and particularly the hit singles "Do You Feel Like We Do" and "Show Me the Way", Frampton has become somewhat synonymous with the talk box.
+The success of the albums Frampton and Frampton Comes Alive!, and particularly the hit singles "Do You Feel Like We Do" and "Show Me the Way", made Frampton's music somewhat synonymous with the talk box.

-Peter Frampton also now sells his own line of custom-designed "Framptone" products, including a talk box.
+Frampton also now sells his own line of custom-designed "Framptone" products, including a talk box.

 In 1976, Steely Dan guitarist Walter Becker recorded the talk box effect atop an already-recorded Dean Parks solo in "Haitian Divorce", on the album The Royal Scam.
 Also from 1977, Johnnie "Guitar" Watson used a talk box.
 The 1974 album 461 Ocean Boulevard features Eric Clapton using a talk box during his outgoing solo on the song "Mainline Florida".